mrarvind90/fcc-american-british-translator/README.md

     - Chai: An assertion library used in conjunction with Mocha for making test assertions.

 ## Features
+- Conversion between British English to American English and vice versa
+- Normalization of titles, spellings, and time units
+- Translation of specific locale-specific words to their corresponding dialect

 ## Running the application
 To run the express application, do follow the following steps